Transformation of the Ottoman Empire: Government

 While in 1550 the Ottoman Empire was a patrimonial state in which all power was held exclusively by the sultan, by 1700 it had experienced a political transformation whereby the sultan's monopoly on power was replaced with a multi-polar system in which political power was informally shared among many different individuals and factions.
 This process came about gradually, and was not unopposed.
-Certain rulers, such as Osman II and Murad IV, sought to reverse this trend and reestablish absolute power for themselves.
+Certain rulers, such as Osman II and Murad IV, sought to reverse this trend and re-establish absolute power for themselves.
 For his efforts, Osman II became the victim of regicide in 1622, the significance of which one historian has compared to the 1649 regicide of Charles I of England.

 Significant in this process of transformation were several changes in the nature of succession to the throne.
 At the outset of this period, Ottoman princes took up posts in the Anatolian provincial government upon reaching the age of maturity.
 However, Mehmed III (r.
 1595–1603) died before any of his sons came of age.
 Ahmed I was thus enthroned as a minor, and subsequently princes were no longer sent to the provinces to govern.
-While the motivation behind this change cannot be known for certain, it may have been a method of preventing the type of fratricidal civil war experienced in the last years of the reign of Suleiman I. Just as princely government was abandoned, so too did the practice of royal fratricide, which had been enforced since the time of Mehmed II, fall out of use.
+While the motivation behind this change cannot be known for certain, it may have been a method of preventing the type of fratricidal civil war experienced in the last years of the reign of Suleiman the Magnificent.
+Just as princely government was abandoned, so too did the practice of royal fratricide, which had been enforced since the time of Mehmed II, fall out of use.
 This seems to have been a reaction to the unusually gruesome fratricides occasioned by the enthronements of Murad III and Mehmed III, in which dozens of infants and young boys were killed.
 The result was that the whole imperial family collectively remained in Istanbul, and sultans allowed their brothers to live in the harem undisturbed.
 The ultimate consequence of this was a change in the order of succession; upon his death in 1617 Ahmed I was succeeded not by one of his sons, but by his brother Mustafa I. Henceforth the general principle of Ottoman succession would be that of seniority rather than patrilineality.
 However, in practice this meant that sovereignty came to be viewed as something vested in the Ottoman dynasty as a whole rather than in a particular member, making the individual sultan replaceable.